Skip to content

 # guard for extra grid cells beyond actual images

-if i < len(images): # pragma: no mutate
+if i < len(images):

-ax, images[i], labels[i], preds[i], classes, ctx # pragma: no mutate
+_plot_single_prediction(ax, images[i], labels[i], preds[i], classes, ctx)

 # 4. Suptitle